On this page

 An incentive exercise (IE) is where an employer connected to a defined benefit (DB) scheme seeks to reduce risk or cost associated with this DB scheme by offering members the option to transfer out of the scheme or modify their benefits.
 This statement is addressed to employers considering an IE, the trustees of the affected DB schemes and those who advise them.

 It does not cover proposals to close a DB scheme to future accrual or other modifications which only affect the future accrual of benefits.
-However, our statement: employer duty to consult on scheme changes may be relevant.
+However, our guide the duty to consult on scheme changes (PDF, 48kb, 5 pages) may be relevant.

 The regulator's view of incentive exercises